garethjmsaunders/digital-code-style-guide/commit-messages.md

 ### Subject line

-The subject line comprises three elements:
+Generally, the subject line comprises three elements:

 * `TYPE`
 * `(Component)`
 * `Brief summary`

+The only **exception** is when populating a **new repository**.
+All that is required is a subject line of `Initial commit`.

 #### i.
 Type